davidtkramer/typical-data/README.md

 ### Extending Factories

 Factories can extend from one or more parent factories.
 This is helpful for sharing logic between factories and modeling inheritance.
-Transient params, attributes, traits, and after create hooks defined on the parent will be inherited.
+Transient params, attributes, traits, and after build hooks defined on the parent will be inherited.

 #### Sharing logic